-Subject to the conditions outlined above, a project will receive the price of the block that is open at the time the Part I project application is submitted.
+Subject to the conditions outlined aboveas well as conditions outlined in Section 1.C, a project will receive the price of the block that is open at the time the Part I project application is submitted.

 C. Waitlist Procedures

 For the categories that have a waitlist (other than Traditional Community Solar), projects will be selected from the waitlist in the established waitlist order.
 Those selections will occur if/when project(s) in that Group/category that previously received the Program Administrator's recommendation for a REC Contract withdraw or are otherwise removed from the Program, thus opening up capacity.
 This may not be a one-to-one relationship by number of projects; in general, sufficient capacity must be vacated by withdrawn projects to accommodate a project coming off the waitlist.